At one point online marketing was just a new and different way to market. It opened up a new form of media on which to peddle goods and services.

 As the Internet becomes entwined with everything we do, the importance of digital marketing is becoming crystal clear.

-Let’s take a look at why your business needs digital marketing to grow and thrive.
+Let’s take a look at why your business needs a digital marketing campaign to grow and thrive.

 1. Reaches People Where They Spend Their Time & Money

-In 2018, the average Internet user has at least 7 social media accounts.
-That’s up from 3 just 5 years ago.
+The average Internet user has at least 8 social media accounts.

 Although as many as 89% of customer messages are ignored by businesses.